 This is a ‘green and pleasant land’, due at least in part to our national obsession with lawns 🙂 Now that the cooler, damper weather is upon us, it’s time to stop bemoaning the brown and crispy look of our lawns (did that happen this year?) and look towards making the grass greener and glossier for next year.
 There’s a whole range of grass seed and feed products to help you cover bare patches, together with specialised lawn care plant food and compost to ensure lush growth.
-(This post has been produced in collaboration with Homebase, which allows me to tell you exciting things about grass, so keep reading!)

 We lavish so much care on our lawns that it’s easy to think of grass as a weak and needy plant, but in fact it’s quite the opposite.
 Hiding amongst those green leaves is one of the best defences in the plant kingdom, which has led to notable changes in herbivores as they evolve to cope.
 In effect, every time a herbivore sets out to have a little nibble of a grass, it runs the risk of being glassed.